C-Caveman/jpegs_to_pdf/README.txt

 Instructions:
 =============

-#1: Name your images like so:
-1.jpg, 2.jpg, 3.jpg, ect.
+#1: Name your images like so: 1.jpg, 2.jpg, 3.jpg, ect.

-#2: Run the jpg_to_pdf script like so:
+#2: Run the script:
 ./jpg_to_pdf.sh <number of pages>

-#3: Your images are now merged into a single PDF document:
+#3: Your images are now merged into a single PDF document: finished_pdf.pdf
-finished_pdf.pdf